-In order to address the project requirements, ANGERMEIER INGENIEURE GmbH installed around 100 geotechnical sensors and 400 geodetic monitoring points.
-Among the sensors installed are multi-point extensometers located at several measuring points along the tunnel route that is built under public areas and roadways.
-To automate data acquisition without installing long and expensive cables, the extensometers are connected to Loadsensing vibrating wire 5-channel data nodes.
-A wireless biaxial tiltmeter, which serves as a sensor and node in one, is also installed to monitor the tilt of the surrounding structures.
+Project partner Angermeier Ingenieure installed around 100 geotechnical sensors and 400 geodetic monitoring points to carry out precise monitoring across the tunnel project.
+Multi-point extensometers were located at several points along the tunnel under public areas and roadways.
+And to automate data acquisition without installing long and expensive cables, the extensometers were connected to Loadsensing vibrating wire 5-channel data loggers.
+A wireless biaxial tiltmeter, which serves as a sensor and node in one, was installed to monitor the tilt of surrounding structures.

-The battery-powered nodes, installed in a covered manhole to prevent vandalism, successfully send data wirelessly to a gateway, installed on top of a temporary office building on site, which in turn immediately transmits the data to an evaluation and visualization system.
+The battery-powered data loggers, installed in a covered manhole to prevent vandalism, send data wirelessly to a gateway installed on a temporary office on site.
+From there, the network transmits the data to an evaluation and visualization system.

-Radio: Loadsensing has radio signals up to 32 times stronger than other wireless monitoring systems which can penetrate through metallic manholes.
+- Radio signals up to 32 times stronger than those of other wireless monitoring systems–strong enough to penetrate through metallic manholes.

-Range: The monitoring system uses a star network topology that can cover a range of up to 2.5 miles/4 km in a tunnel without any repeaters.
+- A star network topology that can cover a range of up to 2.5 miles/4 kilometers in a tunnel without any repeaters.

-Batteries: The nodes are extremely low-power and can last for up 10 years or until the project completion around the year 2025.
+- Low-power edge devices that can last for up 10 years or until project completion, around 2025.